 So President Wilson decided to set out on a cross-country train trip to campaign for the League of Nations.

-They got to somewhere in Colorado and he wasn't feeling well.
+They got to somewhere in Colorado, and he wasn't feeling well.

-So they stopped the train like in a farmer's field or something, walked him around outside to clear his head, got him back on the train, and he was headed to a rally the next morning in Kansas or somewhere.
+So they stopped the train, like in a farmer's field or something, walked him around outside to clear his head, got him back on the train, and he was headed to a rally the next morning in Kansas or somewhere.

-Uh he gets up early in the morning to get ready for this.
+He gets up early in the morning to get ready for this.

-His wife takes one look at him and says, No, we're not doing this.
+His wife takes one look at him and says, no, we're not doing this.

 They get back to Washington eventually, and three days after they're back, Mrs. Wilson goes into the White House residential bathroom and finds the president on the floor, unconscious, bleeding from the head.

-She quickly gets the doctor, Dr. Kerry Grayson, another Wilson loyalist, they get him into bed, realize that President Wilson has had a stroke.
+They get him into bed, realize that President Wilson has had a stroke.

 What to do?